Tests and procedures used to diagnose nephrotic syndrome include:

 Preparing for your appointment

-If you have signs and symptoms that cause concern, start by seeing your family doctor or a general practitioner.
-If your doctor suspects you may have a kidney problem, such as nephrotic syndrome, you may be referred to a doctor who specializes in the kidneys (nephrologist).
+If you have signs and symptoms that cause concern, start by seeing your primary care doctor.
+If your doctor suspects you have a kidney problem, such as nephrotic syndrome, you may be referred to a doctor who specializes in the kidneys (nephrologist).

 Here's some information to help you get ready for your appointment and what to expect from your doctor.